How Network Topology Affects the Strength of Dangerous Power Grid Perturbations: Methods

 \subsection{Network motifs}

 J. Nitzbon et al. \cite{nitzbon2017deciphering} have identified some important network motifs relevant to studying power grid stability.
 These network motifs are described below.

-Consider a graph $G=(V,E)$ with vertices $V$ and edges $E$. $G=(V,E)$ is a tree if it is connected and has no cycles. $T'=(V',E')$ is a tree-shaped part of $G$ if it is an induced subgraph of $G$, is a tree and is maximal with the property that there is exactly one node $r \in V'$ that has at least one neighbour in $G-T'$.
+Consider a graph $G=(V,E)$ with vertices $V$ and edges $E$. $G=(V,E)$ is a tree if it is connected and has no cycles. $T'=(V',E')$ is a tree-shaped part of $G$ if it is an induced subgraph of $G$, is a tree and is maximal with the property that there is exactly one node $r \in V'$ that has at least one neighbor in $G-T'$.
 The node $r$ of $T'$ is called a root node ($R$).
 The union of all tree-shaped parts of the graph $G$ is called the forest $T$ of the graph $G$.
 For a tree-shaped part, the depth of node $x$ is the length of the shortest path from node $x$ to the root node.

 Nodes that do not belong to the forest part $T$ are called bulk nodes ($B$).
 Nodes that belong to the forest part and are not root nodes are called non-root nodes.
 Non-root nodes that have a degree greater than one are called inner tree nodes ($I$).
 Non-root nodes that have a degree of one are called leaves.
 Leaves that have a depth of more than one are proper leaves ($P$), and leaves that have a depth of one are called sprouts.
-Sprouts with an average neighbour degree of less than six are called sparse sprouts ($S_s$), and sprouts with an average neighbour degree of more than five are called dense sprouts ($S_d$).
+Sprouts with an average neighbor degree of less than six are called sparse sprouts ($S_s$), and sprouts with an average neighbour degree of more than five are called dense sprouts ($S_d$).
 Fig.~\ref{fig:typesofnodes} shows a network with nodes classified as described above.

-We further divide the inner leave nodes into two classes.
+In addition to the above classification scheme, we further divide the inner leave nodes into two classes.
 Class 1 inner tree nodes are inner tree nodes with a degree of two, and class 2 inner leaf nodes are inner tree nodes with a degree greater than two.
 We also divide dense sprouts into two classes.
 Class 1 dense sprouts are dense sprouts with a degree of six and seven, and class 2 dense sprouts have a degree greater than six.